sharmaaaryan4012/SparkHacks2024---Health/README.md

+Here's your updated README with the additional links:

+---

 # Super Health App

 ## Overview
-Super Health App is a health management system designed to streamline the tracking of medical prescriptions, and wellness activities.
+Super Health App is a health management system designed to streamline the tracking of medical prescriptions and wellness activities.

 ## Features
 - Doctors Appointment Management